Azure/azure-sdk-for-net/sdk/core/System.ClientModel/README.md

     private readonly ClientPipeline _pipeline;

     // Constructor takes service endpoint, credential used to authenticate
-    // with service, and options for configuring the client pipeline. public SampleClient(Uri endpoint, ApiKeyCredential credential, SampleClientOptions? options = default) {
+    // with the service, and options for configuring the client pipeline. public SampleClient(Uri endpoint, ApiKeyCredential credential, SampleClientOptions? options = default) {
-        // Default options are used if none are passed by the client user. options ??= new SampleClientOptions();
+        // Default options are used if none are passed by the client's user. options ??= new SampleClientOptions();

         _endpoint = endpoint;